-- Due to the nature of the credits, there is inherent judgement applied in estimating the valuation of the total liability that may arise from losses on specific insured obligations.
-The estimation process requires the application of assumptions and other judgements driven by management's experience, and internal and external data sources including with regard to the frequency, severity of loss, economic projections, governmental actions, climate, negotiations and other factors which can affect credit performance.
-The estimates, assumptions and judgements may change materially over a year and therefore the Company's estimates of the expected loss may change materially over that period - We have responded to this risk by: - obtaining an understanding of the end-to-end surveillance and technical provision setting processes including the relevant controls over the data, assumptions and models (internal credit rating and valuation) used in the setting of the BEL; and - working with our actuarial and credit specialists in evaluating the reasonableness of management's significant assumptions (probability of default and loss given default) including a comparison to market information where applicable and other internal information in determining the BEL.
+Due to the possibility of manipulation of models in the estimation process, we identify a potential fraud risk associated with the completeness of BEL.

+We have responded to this risk by:

+- o obtaining an understanding of the end-to-end surveillance and technical provision setting processes including the relevant controls over the data, assumptions and models (internal credit rating and valuation) used in the setting of the BEL; and - o involving our actuarial and credit specialists in evaluating the reasonableness of management's significant assumptions (probability of default and loss given default) including a comparison to market information where applicable and other internal information in determining the BEL.